Blog

 • What problem are you solving

-• What success looks like (with numbers)
+• What success looks like (with specific numbers)

 • What you’re building or changing